heckmeck!

 Losso/ATW

-With Revision’s deadlines looming and the party build-up commencing today, the time budget for a possible size-coded Amiga entry doesn’t look too good anymore.
-Well, that’s life!
+With Revision’s deadlines looming and the party build-up starting tomorrow later today, my time budget for a potential size-coded Amiga release doesn’t look too good anymore… That’s life!

 d000000000000000000000000000000809